BIOS3010/Module-11-Genome-Assembly/Exercise2_a_first_look.md

 Look at the sections **Following progress** and **When is the assembly done?** in the instructions for **Exercise 1: Genome Assembly** and check whether your assembly has finished.

-Pair up with someone who used the other pgoram (canu or flye) so you can compare assemblies.
+Pair up with someone who used the other program (canu or flye) so you can compare assemblies.

 Use these files: